yeekom/VoRalra/README.md

 # Credits
 - **Sales / revenue thingy: https://github.com/workframes/roblox-owner-counts**

-- **Thanks to mmfw for making the pictures on the chrome web store**
+- **Thanks to mmfw for making the pictures on the chrome web store and general help with UI design of the extension.**

 - **Coding: Chatgpt (more like gemini but what ever) 😘 and little me**